Image

 Understanding Missouri’s License Suspension & Revocation Penalties

-• First DWI/DUI Offense: This results in a 90-day license suspension and you could be eligible for a Restricted Driving Privilege in Scotland County after 30 days.
+• First DWI/DUI Offense: Results in a 90-day suspension, with eligibility for a Restricted Driving Privilege in the Scotland County, MO area after 30 days.

 With 40+ years of experience and 10,000+ cases successfully handled in Scotland County and across Missouri, the Combs Waterkotte DWI administrative hearing team is ready to fight for your rights.
 Reach out to a skilled DWI administrative hearing lawyer in Scotland County, MO today to discuss your case and protect your driving future.

-If your driving privilege is suspended, revoked, or denied, you may be eligible for a Limited Driving Privilege (LDP) in Scotland County, MO.
-You will most likely need to have an SR-22 insurance form on file and an Ignition Interlock Device (IID) installed on your vehicle.
-If granted after 30 days following your 15-day administrative hearing period, the LDP allows you to drive in specific situations, such as:
+If you licenses has been suspended, revoked, or denied, you might qualify for a Limited Driving Privilege (LDP) in Scotland County, MO.
+To be eligible, you’ll likely need to file an SR-22 insurance form and install an Ignition Interlock Device (IID) on your vehicle.
+After 30 days from your 15-day administrative hearing period, an LDP may allow you to drive under specific conditions, like:

 A valid suspension requires that you were under arrest at the time of a breathalyzer or blood test and that the arresting officer had probable cause to believe you were intoxicated while operating a motor vehicle.
 (This is why our Scotland County, MO DWI/DUI defense team suggests that you refuse these tests, along with any field sobriety test, as law enforcement only conducts these tests to establish probable cause.)